TN456/FieldGuard/README.md

 FieldGuard is a multi-phase, event-driven project that simulates livestock health data, streams it through Apache Kafka, and processes it for anomaly detection.

-**Phases 1, 2 & 3 are complete:** The project currently provisions a full data infrastructure via Docker, runs a realistic Python-based simulator, and utilizes **Unsupervised Machine Learning** to detect health anomalies in real-time without hardcoded rules.
+**Phases 1, 2, 3 & 4 are complete:** The project currently runs a realistic Python simulation, uses ML to detect anomalies, and now includes a robust **Spring Boot Backend** to filter, process, and persist critical alerts to a database.

 ## Project Goals